ServiceStack/docs/docs/_documentation/Self-hosting.md

 ---
 The quickest way to create a Self-Hosting application is to Create a new self-hosting VS.NET Project Template from [ServiceStackVS VS.NET Extension](https://github.com/ServiceStack/ServiceStackVS#servicestack-vsnet-templates).

 Otherwise it's very easy to host ServiceStack in a Console App or Windows Service.
-You just have to Install the [ServiceStack NuGet package](https://www.nuget.org/packages/ServiceStack) and derive your AppHost from `AppSelfHostBase` instead of `AppHostBase`:
+You just have to Install the [ServiceStack NuGet package](https://www.nuget.org/packages/ServiceStack) and derive your AppHost from `AppHostBase`:

 ### Complete C# Console Host Example